-You can open com.ibi.simple\bar and com.ibi.simple\bar.js in a text editor to see exactly how an extension is written.
+You can open com.ibi.simple_bar and com.ibi.simple_bar.js in a text editor to see exactly how an extension is written.

-The extension ID (ext\id) is a string in the form com.your\company.extension\name.
-The ext\id must be all lowercase, and can include only letters, numbers, underscores and dots.
-The entire extension lives in a folder named ext\id.
-The core of the extension lives in a file named ext\id.js.
-This file includes code to render the extension as a new chart type within WebFOCUS BUE.
+The extension ID (ext_id) is a string in the form com.your_company.extension_name.
+The ext_id must be all lowercase, and can include only letters, numbers, underscores and dots.
+The entire extension lives in a folder named ext_id.
+The core of the extension lives in a file named ext_id.js.
+This file includes code to render the extension as a new chart type within Business User Edition.

-The properties.json file configures your extension to run in WebFOCUS BUE.
-This file includes all the metadata needed to include your extension in the WebFOCUS BUE user interface, as well as a list of all properties you wish to expose to end users, so they can customize the behavior of your extension.
+The properties.json file configures your extension to run in Business User Edition.
+This file includes all the metadata needed to include your extension in Business User Edition, as well as a list of all properties you wish to expose to end users, so they can customize the behavior of your extension.

 The extension folder can also include optional additional folders for external css and lib resources.
 If your extension uses any additional CSS or JavaScript library files, you can keep those resources organized in dedicated folders, such as css and lib, as you choose.
-External resources are configured and loaded inside the base ext\id.js file of your extension.
+External resources are configured and loaded inside the base ext_id.js file of your extension.